yurinhoo/yurinhoo/README.md

 🎓 I have a Bachelor's Degree in Communication from the ICESP University but I have always found myself in the area of software development.
 I have over 9 years of experience in the Development field.
-Specialist in Frontend Software Development (Javascript, ReactJS, AngularJS) and Backend (PHP, Python, NodeJS).
+Specialist in Frontend Software Development (Javascript, ReactJS, AngularJS) and Backend (Python, NodeJS).

 I am passionate about solving problems and building new products.
 I developed complex software in the private sphere, I was able to help in the growth of an American startup (ZipMesh).